-During the Early Years, each individual child learns through high quality play that's tailored specifically to them, so they develop at their own pace, having fun, making friends and learning as they play.
-They become confident and secure children who, when the time comes, are better prepared for school and are able to reach their full potential.
+Each of these areas has a number of objectives for the children to work towards and achieve by the end of the Foundation Stage.
+During the Early Years each individual child is learning through a high quality curriculum which is tailored specifically to them, having fun, making friends and learning along the way.
+They become confident and secure children, who, when the time comes, are well prepared for the National Curriculum as they continue their journey into Key Stage 1.